Full QPS CTE Program Admissions Policy

 Students who are disabled may voluntarily self-identify for the purpose of requesting reasonable accommodations during the entire application process.

+III.
 Eligibility

-All students residing in Quincy are eligible to enroll in Quincy Public Schools CVTE programs in Grades 10 through 12, subject to space availability.
+All students residing in Quincy are eligible to enroll in Quincy Public Schools CTE programs in Grades 10 through 12, subject to space availability.
 For oversubscribed programs, resident students will be evaluated using the selection criteria contained in this Admissions Policy.

 A. Ninth Grade Students

-B. Tenth and Eleventh Grade Students and repeating ninth grade students
+B. Tenth and Eleventh Grade Students and Repeating Ninth Grade Students

 C. Twelfth Grade Students

-D. Private school students
+D. Private School Students

 E. Home Schooled Students

+IV.
 Organizational Structure

-The district contains five middle schools: Atlantic, Broad Meadows, Central, Point Webster, and South~West.
-All Grade 8 students from the middle schools are eligible to apply for enrollment in either high school based on their interest in a specific CVTE program.
+The district contains five middle schools: Atlantic, Broad Meadows, Central, Point Webster, and South-West.
+All Grade 8 students from the middle schools are eligible to apply for enrollment in either high school based on their interest in a specific CTE program.

 1. Determination of standards for admission